apache/pulsar/site2/docs/getting-started-standalone.md

 tar xvfz apache-pulsar-@pulsar:version@-bin.tar.gz
 ```

-For the rest of this quickstart we'll run commands from the root of the distribution folder, so switch to it:
+For the rest of this quickstart all commands are run from the root of the distribution folder, so switch to it:

 ```bash
 cd apache-pulsar-@pulsar:version@